CompuTec/computec-docs/docs/pdc/administrator-guide/setting-up-the-application/rfid.md

 To begin, you need to enable and configure the RFID module:

-- **Enable** – Choose whether to use the RFID module for system login or not.
+- **Enable**: choose whether to use the RFID module for system login or not.

-- **RFID Controller** – Select from a list of predefined controllers.
+- **RFID Controller**: select from a list of predefined controllers.

-- **Time interval** – aThis defines the period (up to 1.4 seconds by default) after which the reader will attempt to detect the RFID identification.
+- **Time interval**: this defines the period (up to 1.4 seconds by default) after which the reader will attempt to detect the RFID identification.

     ![PDC RFID Settings](./media/rfid/settings.webp)

 ### Test

-To ensure your RFID controller is functioning correctly, use the Test function.
-By clicking "Start," the controller will attempt to read RFID identifiers at the interval defined in the settings.
-If configured properly, it will display information for each identification read.
+To verify that your RFID controller is working correctly, use the Test function.
+Click "Start" and the controller will attempt to read RFID identifiers at the interval specified in the settings.
+If configured correctly, it will display information for each detected ID.

 ![RFID Test](./media/rfid/test.webp)